 - Eat: Tam Giac Mach pie (at Thach Son Than), spices and fast foods sold at the market in front of H’Mong King’s Palace, stuffed pancake with egg, Au Tau congee, Thang Den, black chickens and stream fishes at restaurants at Dong Van Town.

-To come to Meo Vac, you have to go through Ma Pi Leng pass, one of the four top passes in North Vietnam.
+In order to come to Meo Vac, you have to go through Ma Pi Leng pass, one of the four top passes in North Vietnam.
 The pass is 20km long which is also named the “Happy Road”.

 There are not so many places for visiting in Meo Vac but for foods… Yeah! you are going to the right destination.